Advanced Hydrostatic Drivetrains

 Peripheral Fuel InjectionPeripheral Fuel Injection

-It is expected, that the high efficiency (155 g/kWh) of large Ship Diesel engines (low cylinder wall heat losses, no impingement) are compensated through the higher combustion efficiency, quality of fuel and reduced mechanical friction of the HFPE.
-The higher rpm. of automotive 4-stroke engines is compensated through the doubling of power strokes of the less heat sensitive 2-stroke HFPE, noticeably higher brake mean effective pressure (BMEP) of (35-40 bar) and reduced losses of combustion heat and friction.
+It is expected, that the high efficiency (155 g/kW.h) of large ship Diesel engines (low cylinder wall heat losses and no impingement of fuel) are compensated through the higher combustion efficiency and quality of fuel and the reduced mechanical friction of the HFPE.
+The higher rpm. of automotive 4-stroke engines is compensated through the doubling of power strokes of the less heat sensitive 2-stroke HFPE, noticeably higher brake mean effective pressure (BMEP 35 bar) and reduced losses of combustion heat and friction.

-Achieving the high expected thermal efficiency of 63% is based on improved dynamic behavior of the free-piston principle (closer to constant volume combustion), smaller combustion chamber surface area (-30%) with ceramic coating to reduce heat losses, and efficient recuperation of exhaust energy through the piston impulse charger & compounder.
-Considering the low friction losses of the FPE and additional hydraulic losses (7%) for controlling the pistons and driving the fuel injection pump, a reduction of 30% in specific fuel consumption to 140 gr/kW•h (0.230 lb./hp.h) is expected.
+Achieving the high expected thermal efficiency of 63% is based on improved dynamic behavior of the free-piston principle (closer to constant volume combustion), smaller combustion chamber surface area (-30%) with ceramic coating to reduce heat losses, and efficient recuperation of exhaust energy through the Piston Impulse Charger & Compounder (PICC).
+Considering the low friction losses of the HFPE and additional hydraulic losses (7%) for controlling the pistons and driving the fuel injection pump, a reduction of 30% in Brake Specific Fuel Consumption (BSFC) to 140 gr/kW•h (0.230 lb./hp.h) is expected.

 Ingo Booth